MarkBind/markbind/docs/userGuide/themes.md

 <div class="lead" id="overview">

-**MarkBind supports the ability to style your website with a variety of bootstrap themes.**
+**MarkBind supports the ability to style your website with a variety of Bootstrap themes.**

 </div>